abilandz/PH8124/Lecture_2/Lecture_2.md

 bash
 ```

-and press 'Enter' — now you are in the **Bash** wonderland!
+and press 'Enter' &mdash; now you are in the **Bash** wonderland!
 Since that is by far the most popular **shell** nowadays, this lecture will focus exclusively on its concepts, syntax and commands.
 But no worries, at least conceptually, a lot of subjects covered in this lecture apply also to other **shells**!
 The difference between **shells** is mostly in the syntax, but in essence, they all aim to provide the same functionalities.

 In this lecture we will cover only the **Bash** essentials, i.e. we will make you going, but how far you want to go eventually, it depends on your personal determination and time investment.